 - 1 teaspoon sugar

-- Cook the sweet potato noodles in boiling water for about 4 minutes.
+- Cook the sweet potato noodles in boiling water for about 3 to 4 minutes.
 Drain and place into a bowl and set aside.
-Lightly drizzle a tablespoon or two of sesame oil over the noodles so they do not stick.
+Lightly drizzle a tablespoon of sesame oil over the noodles so they do not stick.

 - Using a large pan or wok, heat the vegetable oil over medium high heat.
 Add the onion slices and garlic and sauté for about 2 to 3 minutes.
 Add the bulgogi and cook until browned and cooked through.